lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 {{< /col >}}
 {{< /row >}}

 Regrettably, there's no magic formula to the timing of these animations.
-I discovered them after lengthy experiment.
+I discovered them only after lengthy experiment.

 ## The final code